 South Of The Border Grilled Sweet Potato Salad

-This grilled sweet potato salad recipe has two parts.
-The first part is the cilantro lime crema and the second part is of course the veggies that make up the rest of the salad.
+Looking to try something new instead of the same boring side dishes?
+This grilled sweet potato salad recipe is just the thing to get you out of your rut.
+There are actually two distinct parts to this grilled sweet potato salad recipe.
+The first part is the cilantro lime crema and the second part is, of course, the veggies that make up the rest of the salad.
 The crema is best made a day or so before and even up to a week before you need it.
 This is a great salad dressing as well as a great topping for all foods that are more Mexican in origin.
 One of my favorite uses is on nachos and as a dipping sauce for wings in place of ranch.

 Cilantro Lime Crema